aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/printing-and-rendering-in-slides/printing-with-default-printer/_index.md

 ## Installation and Setup

-1. **Download Aspose.Slides for .NET**: You can download the library from the [official Aspose website](https://releases.aspose.com/slides/net/).
+1. **Download Aspose.Slides for .NET**: You can download the library from the [ Aspose website](https://releases.aspose.com/slides/net/).

 2. **Install the Library**: After downloading, run the installer to install Aspose.Slides for .NET on your machine.